soniquentin/INF473X-The-Hacking-Xperience/Nu_challenge/README.md

 gdb-peda$ x/xw $sp
 0xffffcf1c:	  0x565562d6
 ```
 Now, all that remains is to find _greeting_text_'s position in the memory.
 The function `strcat` takes two arguments one of which is our interest variable.
-I put another break at the level of `strcat`, run the program until this second break and show his arguments (`dumpargs` works only with GDB Peda) :
+I put another break at the level of `strcat`, run the program until this second break and display the two arguments of `strcat` (`dumpargs` works only with GDB Peda) :
 ```
 gdb-peda$ dumpargs
 Guessed arguments: